marcindulak/ckad-kind/README.md

 cd /vagrant
 ```

-From now on, all commands are to be execute **inside** of the virtual machine ssh session,
+5. From now on, all commands are to be execute **inside** of the virtual machine ssh session,
 **starting** from the `/vagrant` directory.

 ## Configure the `docker` host

+**Note**: skip this whole section if running in the virtual machine started by `vagrant`,
+since the configuration steps has been already performed using [Vagrantfile](Vagrantfile).

-Refresh the repo list
+6. Refresh the repo list

 ```sh
 sudo apt-get update
 ```

-Install additional tools - skip this step if running in `vagrant` since it has been already performed
+7. Install additional tools

 ```sh
 bash scripts/01-install-tools.sh